sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **progress**: The percentage progress in the up direction (0=0%, 1=100%).

-**team**: The name of the engineeringteam responsible for the migration.
+**team**: The name of the engineering team responsible for the migration.

 # Table "public.out_of_band_migrations_errors"
 ```